dgoffredo/stag/src/stag/README.md

 stag
 ====
 This directory is a Racket [package][package] containing modules used by the code generator.
-Each `.rkt` file in this directory is the a public module whose implementation, unit tests, and documentation reside in a similarly named subdirectory.
+Each `.rkt` file in this directory is a public module whose implementation, unit tests, and documentation reside in a similarly named subdirectory.

 For example, the [xsd-util.rkt](xsd-util.rkt) module provides procedures for